 Joint Exercise of Powers Agreement

-A Joint Exercise of Powers Agreement between the Redevelopment Agency of the City of Fullerton and the Trustees of the California State University on March 24, 1976 created the Fullerton Arboretum Authority.
+A Joint Exercise of Powers Agreement between the Redevelopment Agency of the City of Fullerton and the Trustees of the California State University on March 24, 1976 created Fullerton Arboretum Authority.
 Under the terms of the Joint Powers Agreement, the Arboretum Authority was governed by a seven-member Commission.
-The Joint Powers Agreement ended December 3, 2020, making the Fullerton Arboretum a fully integrated department within the self-support division of Extension and International Programs at CSUF.
+The Joint Powers Agreement ended December 3, 2020, making Fullerton Arboretum a fully integrated department within the self-support division of Extension and International Programs at CSUF.

 The Arboretum is located on 26 acres of CSU-owned land at the north end of the CSUF campus.